 As a leader, expert, and innovator, UOSSM has played an integral role in mental health and healthcare in the Syrian crisis.
 UOSSM established strategic initiatives early in the crisis, working closely with local communities, the most vulnerable, particularly women & children, national and international and organizations, providing healthcare services to millions of people in need.

 UOSSM has led the way by taking new initiatives to find constantly evolving solutions for the growing health problems in Syria.
 One of UOSSM’s major initiatives is the strategic establishment and operation of Bab Al-Hawa Hospital (BHH), the most advanced, referral emergency and specialty hospital in northern Syria.
 In addition, UOSSM established the only inpatient acute mental health unit in northern Syria and the first mental health and psychosocial support (MHPSS) centers in Turkey and Syria, including Tele-psychiatry support in Syria.
 UOSSM’s other initiatives include primary healthcare centers, maternal units, mobile clinics, nutrition, and protection services.
 Another major initiative of UOSSM was the establishment of the largest specialized war zone medical training center in Bab Al-Hawa in northern Syria, in response to the urgent need for building the capacity of remaining health workers in the region.
-UOSSM has also supported a mental health center for children refugees with special needs in Lebanon, provided medical training to healthcare workers in Yemen, and currently operates, through UOSSM-Canada, a dental clinic in Bangladesh in response to the Rohingya crisis.
+UOSSM has also supported a mental health center for child refugees with special needs in Lebanon, provided medical training to healthcare workers in Yemen, and currently operates, through UOSSM-Canada, a dental clinic in Bangladesh in response to the Rohingya crisis.

 UOSSM is dedicated to support vulnerable populations with lifesaving, innovative, and quality healthcare services, improve the healthcare of affected people and communities in Syria and other areas of crisis, and work with dedicated volunteers, doctors and other professionals around the world to empower and build the capacity of local healthcare workers and communities in underserved and crisis areas.